bhattlab/lathe/README.md

 ```
 conda install snakemake
-snakemake --version #please ensure this is >=5.4.0
+snakemake --version #please ensure this is >=5.4.3
 ```

 Next, clone this github directory to some location where it can be stored permanently.
+Remember to keep it updated with `git pull`.

 ```
 git clone https://github.com/elimoss/metagenomics_workflows.git